 During the appeals process, you may have an opportunity to present the VA with additional evidence that can contribute to getting a higher rating.
 One of the aspects of the appeals process that can be highly effective is presenting a private doctor’s report to the VA.
 If the VA has ruled that your hearing loss is not severe enough to warrant benefits, you can get an Independent Medical Examination (IME) and present the results of the examination to the VA.
 If a private, non-VA-affiliated doctor rules that your hearing loss is more severe than the VA had concluded, your rating may be increased.

-If you are a deaf or hard of hearing Veteran struggling to get the benefits you deserve from the VA, Berry Law Firm’s team of dedicated, skilled attorneys can help you appeal the VA’s decision to deny your claim.
+If you are a deaf or hard of hearing Veteran struggling to get the benefits you deserve from the VA, Berry Law’s team of dedicated, skilled attorneys can help you appeal the VA’s decision to deny your claim.
 We can also help you get a higher disability rating if the VA has approved your claim but given you a rating that is too low.
 By helping you navigate the appeals process, one of our attorneys can be the teammate you need by your side when fighting to receive disability compensation.
 You shouldn’t have to go through the appeals process alone — we’re here to help.